 Create Memory Wheels Using the Memory Wheel Templates

 1) Brainstorming Memories for the Memory Wheel

-2) Choosing Events and Creating the Wheels
+2) Choosing Events

-Display the Memory Wheels
+Displaying the Memory Wheels

 Display at the End of the School Year

 I laminate the wheels and display them for the end of the school year, so students can see and share their classmates’ memories:-)